edstott/EE2Project/maths-accelerator/doc/timing.md

 However, in the original base overlay, the pixel generator is connected to FCLK1 to match the VDMA and other blocks using the same AXI bus.
 The default frequency is 142MHz, a value that's required to meet the pixel rate for the HDMI output.

 In the overlay provided in this and subsequent versions of this repository, clocking has been reorganised so that a dedicated clock, FCLK3, is used for the pixel generator.
 That allows you to set the clock frequency for your logic freely.

+> [!NOTE]
+> The FPGA logic is reset when the clock frequency is changed, so you will need to reinitialise the DMA and maybe other blocks.

+> [!NOTE]
+> According to the documentation, the streaming busses connected to a VDMA should not have a clock frequency lower than the memory-mapped bus used to control the VDMA, which is 100MHz in the base overlay.
+It still seems to work if this condition is violated, but the long-term reliability is not clear.